educalleja/mezzanine-developer-extension/README.md

       `("^", include("mezzanine.urls")),`

+6. Include

-5. Restart server.
+7. Restart server.

-6. Check the new widget to write blog post in the admin area.
+8. Check the new widget to write blog post in the admin area.

 Configuration
 --------------